 Coping and support

-Living with any chronic illness can be difficult, and it's normal to feel angry, depressed or discouraged at times.
-Parkinson's disease, in particular, can be profoundly frustrating, as walking, talking and even eating become more difficult and time-consuming.
+Living with any chronic illness can be difficult, and it's not uncommon to feel angry, depressed or discouraged at times.
+Parkinson's disease can be profoundly frustrating, as walking, talking and even eating become more difficult and time-consuming.

 Depression is common in people with Parkinson's disease.
 But antidepressant medications can help ease the symptoms of depression, so talk with your doctor if you're feeling persistently sad or hopeless.